gouthamsaipydi/career_chronicles/_posts/2024-10-06-bain_and_co..md

 aptitude and then interview

 **Questions Asked in Online Aptitude Test (if applicable):**
-Data Interpretation, passages
+Logical reasoning, Data Interpretation, Reading Comprehension

 **Number of Interview Rounds:**
 2

 **Questions Asked in Round 1:**
 guesstimate - some company wants to enter the Indian market and they sell mixer grinders.
 Estimate the market size.
+There were details given about the different product offerings.

 and then 2 puzzles

-1. There are 4 people A,B,C and D in a jungle at night and they have to cross a bridge. they have one torch. max 2 people can cross the bridge at a time with the torch.
+There are 4 people A,B,C and D in a jungle at night and they have to cross a bridge. they have one torch. max 2 people can cross the bridge at a time with the torch.
 A can cross the bridge in 1 min, B can cross in 2mins, C in 5 mins and D in 10mins.
-If two people are crossing then the time taken by them to cross will the the max of their respective time they take to cross the bridge.
-Find the min time taken for all to cross bridge.
+If two people are crossing then the time taken by them to cross will be the max of their respective time they take to cross the bridge.
+Find the min time taken for all to cross the bridge.

-2. You have a 5L bucket and a 3L bucket and all the water you want.
+You have a 5L bucket and a 3L bucket and all the water you want.
 You need to measure out 4L of water.

-- asked a few ques from projects mentioned in cv.
+asked a few basic questions from projects mentioned in cv.

 **Questions Asked in Round 2:**
-case round

-Your client is Pepsi.
-They are at no.3 when it comes to their snacks business and they want to grow that part.
+Your client is Cocacola.
+They are at no.3 position when it comes to their snacks business and they want to grow that part of the business.
+Recommend a  strategy to do so.

 **Questions Asked in Further Rounds:**